-The hiking in Boulder Colorado and nearby is incredible.
+The hiking in Boulder Colorado is incredible.
 There are so many hiking trails accessible within minutes of downtown Boulder.
 Boulder is truly a hiker’s paradise.
 You can wander the Boulder Open Space and Mountain Parks for days.
 In this guide, you will learn how to navigate all the best hikes in Boulder.

 You can access these hiking hotspots from a number of angles and trailheads.
 All the hikes are amazing.
 You really can’t go wrong.
-I have done all the hikes and trails many times over and I am still in awe.
-Okay, let’s dive in and take a look at the best hikes to do in Boulder.
+I have done all the hikes many times over and my love for the local trails grows stronger with each adventure.

 Top Boulder Hikes + Hiking Trails